AdobeDocs/experience-manager-cloud-service.en/help/move-to-cloud-service/content-transfer-tool/using-content-transfer-tool/handling-large-content-repositories.md

 ### 0. Determine total size of all content in the data store {#determine-total-size}

+It is important to determine the total size of the data store for two reasons:

+* If the source AEM is configured to use File data store, the local system must have free space strictly greater than 1/256 size of the source data store.

+* Knowing the total size of data store will help estimate extraction and ingestion times.
+Use the [Content Transfer Tool Calculator](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/moving/cloud-acceleration-manager/using-cam/cam-implementation-phase.html?lang=en#content-transfer) in [Cloud Acceleration Manager](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/moving/cloud-acceleration-manager/introduction-cam/overview-cam.html?lang=en) to get an estimate the extraction and ingestion times.

 #### Azure Blob Storage Data Store {#azure-blob-storage}

 From the container properties page in the Azure portal, use the **Calculate size** button to determine the size of all content in the container.
 For example: